|Follow PSU Football:||Follow @PennStateFball|

 ➤ High School

-Full name is Brandon Smith...Son of Jeffrey and Deborah Smith...Has two brothers, Jared and Tyler, and one sister, Bethany...Brother, Tyler, attended Penn State...Brother, Jared, played football for one season at Susquehanna University...Enjoys Bible study and fishing...Brought a 3.78 cumulative grade-point average into the summer semester...Plans to major in kinesiology and pursue a career as a pediatric oncologist...Born May 23, 1994 in Lewisburg, Pa.
+Full name is Brandon Smith...Son of Jeffrey and Deborah Smith...Has two brothers, Jared and Tyler, and one sister, Bethany...Married to wife, Andrea...Brother, Tyler, attended Penn State...Brother, Jared, played football for one season at Susquehanna University...Enjoys Bible study and fishing...Brought a 3.81 cumulative grade-point average into the summer semester...Graduated in December with a degree in kinesiology and is working on a second degree in health policy & administration...Would like to pursue a career as a pediatric oncologist...Born May 23, 1994 in Lewisburg, Pennsylvania.